 - 1 tablespoon whole grain or yellow mustard

 - salt, pepper to taste

-- 1 teaspoon honey (optional)
+- 1 teaspoon date paste or maple syrup (optional)

 - Put all ingredients in a food processor and chop according to your preferences.

-- Garnish with some parsley.
+- Garnish with some parsley or watercress.

 - Tip: let it sit in your fridge for an hour before serving

 - Serving Size: 4

 Red cabbage health benefits

 While most of us are used to eat green cabbage (think about my famous cabbage soup) – I highly recommend trying red cabbage because of its robust hearty flavor and added nutritional benefits.